MihirModi17/High-Voltage-Project-Proposal/README.md

 # Wrapping up
 When you have completed your proposal, make sure all changes have been committed to your repo and then upload a PDF version to Canvas.

+# Hi Team
+We are going to be covering what parts of this proposal everyone needs to cover and write.
+Most of this will be on/was on Sunday, if you have any questions, let me know in the group chat.
+Make your changes to the main.tex file in your branch and make sure everything is saved to your branch on GitHub everytime you add to it.

+Report Tasks:
+[ ] Abstract ( <100 words)
+[ ] Intro    (3-4 pragraphs)
+[ ] Features
+[ ] Problem Statement
+[ ] Problem Solution
+[ ] Conclusion
+[ ] Images included (double check on Friday)
+[ ] Citation included (double check on Friday)

 ## Task List:
 - [ ] Meet with your group
 - [ ] Come up with an awesome idea